-- The main or joint applicant or any household member has been convicted of the offence of arson. - 3.2.3.3 When making the decision to disqualify an application the following will be taken into consideration: - When the unacceptable behaviour took place. - The length of time that has elapsed. - What subsequent steps the applicant has taken to mitigate the unacceptable behaviour. - Whether there has been any change in circumstances including health, dependents and the individual circumstances of the applicant. - In cases where applicants need to be evacuated from accommodation following the intervention of the Fire and Rescue Services, the needs of such households will be deemed to outweigh any unacceptable behaviour being considered - PLEASE refer to section 3.2.3.6 below regarding criminal acts. - 3.2.3.4 Each application will be considered on its individual merit and any extenuating circumstances will be taken into account.
+- The main or joint applicant or any household member has been convicted of the offence of arson. - 3.2.3.3 When making the decision to disqualify an application the following will be taken into consideration: - When the unacceptable behaviour took place - The length of time that has elapsed - What subsequent steps the applicant has taken to mitigate the unacceptable behaviour - Whether there has been any change in circumstances including health, dependents and the individual circumstances of the applicant - In cases where applicants need to be evacuated from accommodation following the intervention of the Fire and Rescue Services, the needs of such households will be deemed to outweigh any unacceptable behaviour being considered - Where an applicant with criminal offences has been deemed unsuitable to be a tenant, PLEASE refer to section 3.2.3.6 - 3.2.3.4 Each application will be considered on its individual merit and any extenuating circumstances will be considered.
 Administering Scheme Partners will give necessary credence to balancing the individual's housing needs with the unacceptable behaviour. - 3.2.3.5 Where in exceptional circumstances the individual needs of an applicant or their household are deemed to outweigh the unacceptable behaviour being considered, then the application may be allowed.
 However the Administering Scheme Partner may still rely on setting relevant conditions to ensure the unacceptable behaviour is addressed.
-The application will be awarded the appropriate priority according to the housing need. - 3.2.3.6 In the case of criminal acts the length of time an application is held to be non-qualifying due to unacceptable behaviour will initially be for a 12 month period.
+The application will be awarded the appropriate priority according to the housing need. - 3.2.3.6 In the case of criminal acts where the conviction is NOT spent the length of time an application is held to be nonqualifying due to unacceptable behaviour will initially be for a 12-month period.
 The period will start from the date of the offence or the date of conviction or the date of release from prison whichever is the later.
 In all other cases the non-qualifying period will start from the date the application was submitted. - 3.2.3.7 A fresh application may be submitted after 12 months at which time the applicant will be expected to provide evidence to demonstrate that they have modified their behaviour.
 An example would be a supporting statement from Probation Officer

-3.2.4 Housing related debt
+3.2.4 Housing Related Debt